RX101/blissbox/Pods/Cosmos/README.md

 <img src='https://github.com/evgenyneu/Cosmos/raw/master/graphics/Screenshots/cosmos_star_rating_control_for_ios_swift_space.png' alt='Cosmos, star rating control for iOS / Swift' width='350'>

 This is a UI control for iOS and tvOS written in Swift.
 It shows a star rating and takes rating input from the user.
-Cosmos is a subclass of a UIView that will allow your users post those inescapable 1-star reviews!
+Cosmos is a subclass of a UIView that will allow your users to post those inescapable 1-star reviews!

 * Shows star rating with an optional text label.
 * Can be used as a rating input control (iOS only).